 Countdown to Grouse Camp 2020

 This fall, Grouse Camp returns to Wisconsin and establishes a second location in Minnesota.
-We invite you to join us for the second year in a row at our Grouse Camp Meet-ups in Eagle River, Wisconsin, September 25th – 27th and Breezy Point, Minnesota, October 2nd – 4th.
+We invite you to join us for the second year in a row at our Grouse Camp Meet-ups in Eagle River, Wisconsin, September 25th – 27th and Breezy Point, Minnesota, October 2nd – 4th (MN EVENT CANCELLED).

 Some great news came from Capitol Hill heading into the 2020 Fourth of July holiday weekend.
 On Wednesday, July 1, the House of Representatives voted to pass an infrastructure bill (H.R.
 2) that had been amended to include the Recovering America’s Wildlife Act (RAWA).
 The Ruffed Grouse Society and American Woodcock Society (RGS & AWS) has been working towards passage of RAWA legislation for nearly three years as a member of the Alliance for America’s Fish and Wildlife, a broad coalition of organizations and businesses.[Read more…] about Recovering America’s Wildlife Act Update